rodsters/LeetCode/README.md

 # LeetCode
-Posting Solutions to LeetCode that I have written.
+Posting solutions to LeetCode that I have written.